erhanbaris/yummy/documents/docs/message/room.md

             ```json
             {
                 "status": false,
-                "error" "User joined to other room"
+                "error": "User joined to other room"
             }
             ```